Home > Projects > Tree Protection > Bellingham Trees

 Infill housing versus mature urban tree retention is not an either/or choice.
 BOTH goals are simultaneously achievable.

-With mindful site planning, new infill development can frequently preserve the majority of mature trees on-site to support the City’s tree canopy and climate resiliency goals — and still be economically viable to housing developers.
+With mindful site planning, new infill development can frequently preserve most mature trees on-site to support the City’s tree canopy and climate resiliency goals — and still be economically viable to housing developers.

 Most local residents want balance with these issues.
 They don’t want urban livability to slip away in the name of developer profits.
 Residents are deeply concerned about climate change and the increased need for climate resiliency.
 For residents of inner neighborhoods with less tree canopy who are typically most impacted by climate change, it’s also an important environmental equity issue.